Panorado JS 2.6

 Thus, it runs on all popular browsers and on all popular platforms!

-We expect further development in the near future.
+and we expect further development in the near future.

-You want to try the viewer?
+You want to check out the viewer?

-You have to perform these steps:
+You need to perform these steps:

 take care of some details.
 Click here for more about it.